infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_percievable_android.md

 :white_check_mark: **Success criteria**

-For all live media in the application, captions should be available through the user interface.
-This can be achieved in two ways:
+All live media in the application should offer captions through the user interface, available as either open or closed captions.
+For two-way multimedia calls between individuals, accessibility requirements are the responsibility of content providers, not the application.

 - **Open captions**: Captions are embedded directly into the live media and always visible to viewers.
 - **Closed captions**: Captions are available in the live media stream and can be programmatically toggled on or off by the user.